 It’s almost like magic.
 By some mysterious alchemy, crisp raw onions, pungently sharp in flavor, are transformed into a jammy, sweet, and oh-so-delectable treat.
 They really hardly taste like onions at all but more like, well, caramel.

 Caramelized onions are so good you can eat them by the spoonful.
-Pile them on burgers or grilled steak, and you’ll wish you had more.
+Pile them on burgers, grilled steak, or pork chops, and you’ll wish you had more.
 Add them to a charcuterie board; they are fabulous with cheese and crackers.
 Serve them for breakfast, lunch, and dinner.

 Caramelized onions are the main ingredient in French onion soup.
 Once you’ve mastered the onions, you’re not far away from enjoying a bowlful of this favorite soup.

 It’s easy!
 Are you in love with caramelized onions but afraid of making your own?
 Well, I’m here to assure you that it’s easy to do.
 There’s nothing mysterious about it and you won’t need magical skills.
 It does takes some time but a side benefit is that you’ll be able to enjoy the wonderful aroma while they are slow cooking.

 About this Recipe

 If you’re familiar with my site, you may remember my recipe for slow cooker caramelized onions.
 While I love that method, it takes a really, really long time to cook, up to 15 hours.
 Yes, you heard correctly, 15 hours!
 Of course, it’s all hands-off time so it’s no big deal.

 Yet, sometimes you’d rather hurry things along a bit.
 I want to show you how to caramelize onions on the stovetop.
 It’s just as easy and I do think the results are a bit better than with the slow cooker.